It is a deep state of unconsciousness where the affected individual is alive but cannot react or respond to external stimuli.

 Magnetic resonance imaging

-During the test, powerful magnets and radio waves are used to create a complete view of the brain.
+During the test, powerful magnets and radio waves create a complete view of the brain.

-Using this scan, a ruptured tissue in the brain can be detected, which could have occurred due to brain hemorrhages, an ischemic stroke, and other similar health conditions.
+A ruptured tissue in the brain can be detected using this scan, which could have occurred due to brain hemorrhages, an ischemic stroke, and other similar health conditions.

 This scan aids in the analysis of deep brain structures and the stem.